 Supplements and Botanical medicines:

 As part of a holistic treatment approach, some women may wish to take supplements that may be beneficial.
-There are limited large studies looking at the effectiveness of supplements but some that show promise include:
+Most of the following products have not had formal trials confirming any positive effect but they are all substances of interest:

 Curcumin (turmeric) –down-regulates a prop-inflammatory transcription factor called NF-kappa B which accelerates healthy cell death of the lesions, suppresses local production of oestrogen in endometriosis lesions and inhibits formation of new blood vessels.
 The usual dose is 1000mg twice daily.